snotskie/EpistemicNetworkAnalysis.jl/README.md

 By default, `ENAModel` is configured for undirected data: the order of which code response to which other code does not matter.

-For seeing the directional effects, consider using a `DigraphENAModel` instead.
+For seeing directional effects, consider using a `DigraphENAModel` instead.
 This alternative has the same configuration options as `ENAModel`.
 The difference is how it embeds and visualizes the network so as to get a quick overview of how directed connections between codes "drive" the space.

 ```julia
 myENA = DigraphENAModel(data, codes, conversations, units)